terraref/documentation/products/environmental-conditions.md

 ## Known Issues

 Known issue: the irrigation data stream does not currently handle variable irrigation rates within the field.
-Specifically, we have not yet accounted for the Summer 2014 drought experiments.
+Specifically, we have not yet accounted for the Summer 2017 drought experiments.
 See [terraref/reference-data#196](https://github.com/terraref/reference-data/issues/196) for more information.

+When the full field is irrigated (as is typical), the irrigated area is 5466.1 m2 (=215.2 m x 25.4 m)

+In 2017:

+* Full field irrigated area from the start of the season to August 1 (103 dap) is 5466.1 m2 (=215.2 m x 25.4 m).
+* Well-watered treatment zones from August 1 to 15 (103 to 116 dap): 2513.5 m2 (=215.2 m x 11.68 m) in total, combined areas of non-contiguous blocks
+* Well-watered treatment zones from August 15 - 30 (116 to 131 dap): 3169.9 m2 (=215.2 m x 14.73 m), again in total as the combined areas of non-contiguous blocks

 ### Github Issues